victoriacheng15/victoriacheng15.vercel.app/src/content/post/looping-like-a-pro-python-essentials.md

         print("Found a watermelon!")
         break
 else:
-    print("Watermelon is not found in the set.")
+    print("Watermelon is not found.")

 """
 Output:
-Watermelon is not found in the set.
+Watermelon is not found.
 """
 ```